 It is also caused by damage to the tissues of the ear caused by harsh cleaning of the ear.
 When fungi or bacteria get into the injury on the tissue of the inner ear, it can cause an ear infection.

 Otitis externa usually affects only one ear, and it is accompanied by symptoms like ear pain and itchiness in the ear canal.
+The pain can be quite severe.

 Other symptoms like liquid or pus-like discharge from the ear and some degree of hearing loss can also be experienced.

 If a bacterial infection causes otitis externa, it can be treated by using ear drops containing antibiotics and steroids.
 If a fungal infection causes it, ear drops containing antifungal medications and steroids will be used.
+Often it is necessary for a doctor to clean the ear canal out to remove some of the infection so the ear drops can be effective.
+Oral antibiotics are usually contraindicated because they can foster other organisms such as yeast or fungi to grow in the ear canal.

 2. Infectious Myringitis